geneontology/geneontology.github.io/docs/_docs/go-annotation-file-format-20.md

 This field is mandatory, cardinality 1

 #### Taxon (column 13)
-taxonomic identifier(s) For cardinality 1, the ID of the species encoding the gene product.
+Taxonomic identifier(s) For cardinality 1, the ID of the species encoding the gene product.
 For cardinality 2, to be used only in conjunction with terms that have the biological process term multi-organism process or the cellular component term host cell as an ancestor.
 The first taxon ID should be that of the organism encoding the gene or gene product, and the taxon ID after the pipe should be that of the other organism in the interaction.

 This field is mandatory, cardinality 1, 2; for cardinality 2 use a pipe to separate entries (e.g. taxon:1|taxon:1000) See the GO annotation conventions for more information on multi-organism terms.